interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 * `./scripts/deploy_production/caddy.log`

 A live feed of the logs can be achieved with: `tail -f <logfile>`, Ctrl-C to exit.

-If enabled using `CONTAINER_REMOVE_ENABLED` in `config.sh`, the script removes all Docker containers on the host prior to creating a new one.
-Removal fails if any containers are running.
-To successfully run the script to completion in this case, please stop all running containers manually before running the script again.

 When the processes have had enough time to execute, the application can be accessed by giving the virtual machine domain name to a web browser and